History of the Indiana Pacers: 1980–1987

+With ticket sales being reported as having only sold 1,255 in the 1982–83 season with an average of 4,000 attendance for games, it was announced in April 1983 that Nassi and Mariani would not operate the club and would return the franchise to the league if they could not sell the team to a buyer.
+Outside groups were reported as being interested in buying and moving the team to California.
+Indianapolis mayor Bill Hudnut and a group of civic leaders decided to approach several local groups to try to make an offer, with just one group agreeing: Mel and Herb Simon of the Simon Property Group.
+The reported deal to buy the team was for $11 million (with a significant chunk involving taking in team debts) while the Indianapolis Capital Improvement Board helped to purchase the arena.
+On May 9, the league approved the purchase of the team by the Simons.

 Clark Kellogg was drafted by the Pacers in 1982 and showed tremendous promise, finishing second in the Rookie of the Year voting, but the Pacers finished the 1982–83 season with their all-time worst record of 20–62, and won only 26 games the following season.
 After winning 22 games in 1984–85 and 26 games in 1985–86, Jack Ramsay replaced George Irvine as coach and led the Pacers to a 41–41 record in 1986–87 and only their second playoff appearance as an NBA team.
 Chuck Person, nicknamed "The Rifleman" for his renowned long-range shooting, led the team in scoring as a rookie and won NBA Rookie of the Year honors.
 Their first playoff win in NBA franchise history was earned in Game 3 of their first-round, best-of-five series against the Atlanta Hawks, but it was their only victory in that series, as the Hawks defeated them in four games.